 Technical Notes should not exceed 5,000 word-equivalents.
 The main body of the paper is to be preceded by an abstract of about 150 words, as well as a list of 4 to 8 keywords.

 Invited Review Papers are state-of-the-art papers written by leading researchers upon the invitation of the Editors-in-Chief.
 They are subjected to the same length and format requirements as Research Papers.

 New Technology Technical Notes are expected to report truly new structural engineering technologies with their feasibility and potential demonstrated to a reasonable level of certainty through pilot research.
 The new technologies can be new structural forms, structural materials, monitoring and control technologies, etc. The emphasis here is on technological innovation rather than in-depth studies of mechanics and the development of design methods that should follow.

 Both Invited Review Papers and New Technology Technical Notes will receive fast reviews to speed up the publication process.
 Some of these articles will be made freely accessible to non-subscribers, at the Editor’s discretion, so as to reach a wide range of interested readers.

-Advances in Structural Engineering operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the authors.
+Advances in Structural Engineering operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the authors.